Plantago indica: Ecology

-Plantago indica is described as being native to North Africa, Southwest China, Europe, Russia, Kazakhstan, Kyrgyzstan, and Tajikistan.
-The plant has become broadly naturalized, identified in areas of Australia, North America, India, Japan, and Pakistan.
+Plantago indica is native to North Africa, most of Europe (except the far north), southwest Asia from Jordan to Turkey and Iran, western and central Russia, Kazakhstan, Kyrgyzstan, and Tajikistan.
+The plant has become broadly naturalised in areas of Australia, China, India, Japan, Pakistan, North America, and more locally in South America.
 The plant is commonly found in sandy areas such as in arid deserts and on sandy beaches, and has also been seen distributed on roadsides, and by railroad tracks.

 Uses

 The seeds, known as French psyllium or black psyllium, are medicinally cultivated, along with other species under the psyllium common name, such as P. ovata, for use as a laxative for constipation and are also used to treat irritable bowel syndrome (IBS) and diarrhea by extracting the mucilage from the seed coat.
 The mucilage from the seeds has also been reported to lower the risk of coronary heart disease.